 When to focus on T-score versus Z-score

-- Postmenopausal women and men 50+ → focus on the T-score to decide on osteoporosis treatment.
+- Postmenopausal women and men 50+ → use the T-score for diagnostic classification, then combine it with fracture history and clinical risk to decide treatment.

 - Premenopausal women, men under 50, and children → focus on the Z-score.
 The T-score is misleading at these ages.